-JES2 can display the scheduling environment for a specified job, as well as list those jobs waiting for a specified scheduling environment.
-Use the \$DJnnnnn, LONG command to display the environment specified for the job, or \$DJOBQ, SCHENV=environ name to display jobs waiting for a specific scheduling environment.
+JES2 can display the scheduling environment for a specified job and list those jobs waiting for a specified scheduling environment.
+Use the \$DJnnnnn,LONG command to display the environment specified for the job, or \$DJOBQ,SCHENV=environ_name to display jobs waiting for a specific scheduling environment.
 In addition, you can display why a job will not run with the DELAY parameter, in which the reason might be because the scheduling environment (SCHENV) is not available.

-Once a scheduling environment is assigned to a job, you can change it or remove it using the \$T Job JES2 command.
+When a scheduling environment is assigned to a job, you can change it or remove it using the \$T Job JES2 command.